 One of the largest breeds of lop-eared rabbits, the French lop was developed in France by crossing two existing breeds of lops.
 French lops weigh in at around 10 pounds and have ears that hang below the jaw and reach over a foot long.
 They should be housed in a large outdoor enclosure with a companion rabbit or indoors with plenty of space to exercise.
 These are not the most commonly seen type of pet lop but their ears are impressive to see if you ever get the chance to meet one.

 Not to be confused with the United Kingdom's dwarf lop or miniature lop, the mini lop is the second smallest lop-eared variety in the United States.
-The mini lop is very popular at rabbit shows and can weigh up to 6.5 pounds (larger than many people imagine a mini lop to get).
+The mini lop is very popular at rabbit shows and can weigh over 6 pounds (larger than many people imagine a mini lop to get).
 Housing requirements are not as demanding as the larger lop varieties according to the Mini Lop Rabbit Club of America.
 These lops are very commonly found as house rabbits.

 One of the two pre-existing lop-eared rabbit breeds used to create French Lops, English Lops are the original lops.
-They grow to be around 11 lbs. and are known to be quite inactive, so obesity is a major problem with the breed.
-A large hutch is required because of their size.
-Their ears average 20 inches in length, the largest of any rabbit breed, and at four weeks of age, their ears are actually longer than their body!
+They grow to be around 11 pounds and are known to be quite inactive, so obesity is a major problem with the breed.
+A large hutch is required because of its size.
+Their ears average 20 inches in length, the largest of any rabbit breed, and at 4 weeks of age, their ears are actually longer than their body!

 Averaging 3.5 pounds, these lops are the ideal house pet.
 They are non-aggressive and are different from the American fuzzy lop in that they have fur, not wool, and they are a true dwarf variety.
 They are small and make great little house pets.
 These are highly popular rabbits for kids due to their small size.